quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Successful Path Validation

-A new address is considered valid when a PATH_RESPONSE frame is received that meets the following criteria:

-- It contains the data that was sent in a previous PATH_CHALLENGE.
+A new address is considered valid when a PATH_RESPONSE frame is received that contains the data that was sent in a previous PATH_CHALLENGE.
 Receipt of an acknowledgment for a packet containing a PATH_CHALLENGE frame is not adequate validation, since the acknowledgment can be spoofed by a malicious peer.

-- It was received on the same local address from which the corresponding PATH_CHALLENGE was sent.

 Note that receipt on a different local address does not result in path validation failure, as it might be a result of a forwarded packet (see